SheffieldSolar/OSM-PV/README.md

 >> docker run -it --rm -p 5000:5000 -v <local-results-dir>:/osm_pv/flask_ui/results sheffieldsolar/osm_pv
 ```

-Not that you should replace `<local-results-dir>` with the full path to the destination directory you wish to use.
+Note that you should replace `<local-results-dir>` with the full path to the destination directory you wish to use.
 e.g.

 ```